intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

 abc: true
 ---

-To this point, we have discussed formal labeling systems for a single pitch, as well as how we can combine these pitches to create scales.
+To this point, we have discussed formal labeling systems for a single pitch, as well as how we can combine these pitches by whole and half steps to create scales.
 Our next step up the ladder of complexity will be develop a method to measure the distance between any two pitches, and we do this in Western music notation by looking at the distance between two pitches changes in function when in a scale.

 ## Intervals